ChalmersGU-data-structure-courses/general-course-information/exam-info.md

 - 2025 August 21, 14–18
 - 2025 end of October (date not decided yet)

+Remember to sign up on Ladok a month in advance!

 ## Topics

 There is a [long list of topics](exam-topics.md) you should know for the exam.